ligato/docs/docs/user-guide/quickstart.md

 In this guide you will learn how to:

 - Install the VPP agent
-- Install and Start etcd
+- Install and start etcd
 - Run the VPP agent container
-- Interact with the VPP agent using REST, CLI, etcdctl and the agentctl interfaces.
+- Interact with the VPP agent using etcdctl, REST, VPP CLI and agentctl.

 The figure below illustrates our quickstart guide environment.

 ![quickstart-topology](../img/user-guide/quickstart-topo-w-agentctl.svg)

 !!!
 Note
-    `VPP Agent` is used when discussing the Ligato VPP Agent in a higher level context with examples being an architecture description. `vpp-agent` is a term used to define the actual code itself and/or in describing direct interactions with other associated software components such as docker.
-You will see this term appear in commands, APIs and code. `VPP` is used to describe the VPP dataplane.
+    __VPP Agent__ is used when discussing the Ligato VPP Agent in a higher level context with examples being an architecture or functional description. `vpp-agent` is used in code, repository folders, CLI and docker. __VPP__ is used to describe the VPP data plane.

 ---